 Wet marijuana trimming

-Wet trimming happens all in one sitting: You will cut down the plant, buck buds off branches, trim the buds, and then place them on a drying rack for a few days.
+Wet trimming happens all in one sitting: You’ll cut down the plant, cut buds off branches—called “bucking”—trim the buds, and then place them on a drying rack, where they’ll sit for a few days.

-- It’s easier to access and remove sugar and fan leaves—they get shrivelled and dried up in dry trimming.
+- Removing sugar and fan leaves is easier—they get shriveled and dried up in dry trimming

-- With less moisture-filled foliage attached to the flowers, drying will be quicker.
-This can be helpful in humid climates where mold is a concern.
+- With less moisture-filled foliage attached to the flowers, drying will happen more quickly; this can be helpful in humid climates where mold is a concern

 - If you’re tight on space, wet trimming removes a bulk of the plant in the beginning, so you don’t have to hang whole plants up to dry

 Dry marijuana trimming